-When the TABE 11/12 is delivered in the computer-based format, the scores will automatically be calculated and recorded on the DRC In-Sight system.
+When the TABE 11/12 is delivered in the computer-based format, including through remote-proctoring, the scores will automatically be calculated and recorded on the DRC In-Sight system.
 An Individual Diagnostic Profile will be created and should be used to guide instruction for the participant.

-If the TABE 11/12 is administered in the paper-based format, the answer booklets should be scanned into the TABE Online Portal for scoring and to develop the Diagnostic Profile to guide instruction.
+If the TABE 11/12 is administered in the paper-based format, the answer booklets must be scanned into the TABE Online Portal for scoring and to develop the Diagnostic Profile to guide instruction.

 As of July 1, 2019, all programs must use the computerized scoring for paper-based administration.
+As of July 1, 2020, all TABE assessment data is automatically uploaded into the LACES data system on a daily basis.